 Will I lose everything if I file bankruptcy?
 What assets can I keep?

-© 2011 Grant Thornton Limited All rights reserved Edmonton Licensed Insolvency Trustee
+© 2017 Grant Thornton Limited, Licensed Insolvency Trustees.
+All rights reserved.
+Edmonton Licensed Insolvency Trustee